SolePera/solepera.github.io/_pubs/KidRec21-CASTing.md

 ---

 {: .citation}
-Garett Allen, Katherine Landau Wright, Jerry Alan Fails, Casey Kennington, and Maria Soledad Pera.
+Garrett Allen, Katherine Landau Wright, Jerry Alan Fails, Casey Kennington, and Maria Soledad Pera.
 2021. ["CASTing a Net: Supporting Teachers with Search Technology"](#).
 In <cite>Proceedings of the 5th International and Interdisciplinary Perspectives on Children and Recommender and Information Retrieval Systems: Search and Recommendation Technology through the Lens of a Teacher (KidRec 2021), co-located with ACM IDC 2021</cite>.

 ## Abstract